kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 ### Disable cross zone traffic and route to the local zone instances equally

 In this example, when a user sends a request to the backend service, the request is routed equally to all instances in the local zone.
-If there are no instances in the local zone, the request will fail because there is no cross-zone traffic.
+If there are no instances in the local zone, the request will fail because there is no cross zone traffic.

 {% policy_yaml local-zone-affinity-backend-2 %}
 ```yaml